 A new Constitution was introduced in 2009, containing a comprehensive suite of fundamental human rights, including provisions to guarantee a fair trial.

 The St Helena Constitution Order provides for a Legislative Council consisting of the Speaker, twelve elected members and three ex-officio members (the Chief Secretary, the Financial Secretary and the Attorney General).
-The last general election took place on Wednesday 17 July 2013.

 The Governor enacts laws acting in his or her discretion.
 The Executive Council consists of five elected members of the Legislative Council and the ex-officio members.